Azim-Ahmed/Flow_renderer_test/README.md

-# Flow chart with React-flow-renders
+# Flow chart with React-flow-renderss

 ### to run this application you just have to these in your computer ;